Aeva/m.grl/docs/source/api_reference/m.graph.rst

    This is generally slower, but is needed if for partial transparency from a texture to work correctly.

--  **draw\_type** defaults to "model", but may be set to "sprite".
-At the time of writing this doc, I am unsure if it is actually in use for anything.
-Might be deprecated.
+-  **draw\_type** .jta model instances and empty GraphNodes default to "model", while .gani and image instances default to "sprite".

--  **z\_bias** defaults to 0, unused, so might be deprecated.
+   Determines the value of the glsl uniform variable "is\_transparent".

 Additionally, each GraphNode has several objects used to set GLSL
 variables: